chibisnorlax/acnhfaq/faq/npc-visitors-and-special-characters.md

 - Can be found sleeping on the island's beaches.
 - Upon waking Gullivarrr up, he will ask you to find his single communicator by diving for it in the ocean.
 - If the player completes his favor, he will mail the player a special pirate furniture item the following day.
-- See [here](https://yuexr.github.io/img/gullivarrr.png) on how to help him.
+- See [Yue's guide here](https://yuexr.github.io/img/gullivarrr.png) on how to help him.
-- See [here](https://yuexr.github.io/img/pirate.png) for his rewards.
+- See [here for a list](https://yuexr.github.io/img/pirate.png) of his rewards.

 ## Harvey (Harv)
 - Will wander around your island upon first encounter.